nyancel/bcms/docs/article.md

 The table which contains the articles have following attributes:

 - id: primary key to identify the article
-- title, body: used to store title and body of article.
+- title: used to store title
+- body: body of article.
+Is a nested dictionary with text, pictures...
+- desc: short description of the article.
+Should only be text
 - user_id: foreign key to the user table
 - timestamp: when the article was posted
 - update_timestamp: when the article was edited
 - isAccepted: to determine if the article is been accepted by the redaksjon
+- accepted_id: who has approved the article
+- isListed: to determine if the article is listed on the page
+- isDraft: is the article in drafts?
-- isListed: to determine if the article has been deleted or not
+- isDeleted: to determine if the article is not draft

 ## JSON representation